 Operating Policy and Procedure

 OP 61.41: Use of University Classrooms and Facilities for Events

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and standardized procedures in handling matters related to scheduling academic spaces for events by academic units, registered student organizations in accordance with the Student Handbook, and other support programs.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Planning and Administration with substantive revisions forwarded through the Senior Vice Provost and through the Associate Vice President for Operations to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Planning and Administration with substantive revisions forwarded through the Vice Provost for Academic Innovation and Student Success and the Vice Provost for Faculty Success and through the Associate Vice President for Operations to the Senior Vice President for Administration & Finance and Chief Financial Officer.